shakila-12/msvsdqwc/README.md

 Install steps:

-After downloading the [tarball](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/old-releases/37/ngspice-37.tar.gz/download),extract it using below command and
-see the [manual](https://ngspice.sourceforge.io/ngspice-tutorial.html#downloadl) for instructions on compilation and installation of ngspice.
+After downloading the [tarball](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/old-releases/37/ngspice-37.tar.gz/download),extract it using below command and  also see the [manual](https://ngspice.sourceforge.io/ngspice-tutorial.html#downloadl) for instructions on compilation and installation of ngspice.

 ```
  $ tar -zxvf ngspice-37.tar.gz